 A server with a GridLink Queue license is a Master server, and without it, it's a Helper server.
-The two types of server have different requirements, especially regarding hard drives.
-The GridLink Queue licenses should always be attached to the servers with the fastest processors and best disk subsystems in the farm.
+In most cases the requirements for master and helpers servers are the same except that we recommend redundant disk configurations on the masters but redundancy is optional on the helpers.
+If mixing different server configurations, the GridLink queue licenses should always be attached to the servers with the fastest processors and best disk subsystems in the farm.

 We strongly recommend that the datasets you run should be stored on a network share with fast and reliable connection between the server hosting this share and the Master servers in your farm.
 The GridLink service will automatically copy the Dataset from its current location to the drive of the Master server before the job starts, and copy it back once the job is complete.
 This is a change from our earlier recommendation to store the datasets on the drive of the Master server.
 The reason for this change is that the end user may be opening datasets located on the Master Server’s drives and running jobs or performing other disk intensive tasks locally on his/her desktop or front-end/EnterpriseLink server before or after the GridLink run This may impose an additional load on the GridLink server's drive system that can cause a significant deterioration in performance or in some cases instability on both sides: the GridLink runs as well as in the users’ interactive AXIS sessions.

-Some Blade servers offer excellent performance and flexible storage options, but many Blade servers provide very limited disk capacity and speed and do not support the fast processors, so you need to be careful that the recommended storage, memory and processors are available in the Blade chassis that you are considering.
+Some Blade servers offer excellent performance and flexible storage options, but many Blade servers provide very limited disk capacity, speed, and do not support the fast processors.
+As a result, you need to be careful that the recommended storage, memory and processors are available in the Blade chassis that you are considering.
 Some 1U rack servers are also limited to two 3.5" drives or four 2.5" drives.
-The storage requirements for Helper servers are lower than for Master servers so some blades and 1U servers may be suitable as Helpers but not as Masters unless a SAN is attached.
-We often recommend 2U rack servers for their storage abilities.
+We recommend 2U rack servers for their storage abilities.
 If you are using Blade or other small servers you may get the disk speed you need by using SSD drives or Fusion IO cards.